SirDylan98/nasa-media-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Teck Stack Used
-React
-JavaScript
+React|
+JavaScript|
-Tailwind CSS (Make sure you configure it properly)
+Tailwind CSS (Make sure you configure it properly)|

+# To Clone
+1 clone or download the zip file and then go to the project directory , run npm install --force and then test the site by running npm start
 ## Available Scripts

 In the project directory, you can run: